Crispy Roasted Potatoes with Rosemary and Garlic

 Preheat the oven to 425 (220 C) degrees on a regular oven, or 400 (200 C) degrees on a fan-assisted convection oven, with the oven rack arranged in the bottom third of the oven.

-Pour the olive oil onto a large, rimmed baking sheet.
+Pour 3 tablespoons extra virgin olive oil onto a large, rimmed baking sheet.
 Sprinkle ½ teaspoon of the salt and about ¼ teaspoon of black pepper over the oil.
-Tumble the potatoes onto the pan and toss with your hands to coat evenly.
+Tumble 2 pounds Yukon Gold potatoes cut into 1-½-inch chunks (see the how-to here) onto the pan and toss with your hands to coat evenly.

 Arrange each of the potatoes so that one of their cut sides is face down on the pan — this is key to a crisp, brown edge.
 Sprinkle the remaining ½ teaspoon salt and pepper over the top of the potatoes.